hastmu/jupyterhub4family/README.md

 - Pre-Release items:
     - TODO: Review security settings of the jupyterhub setup.
     - DONE: Enable per default self-signed https for login
-    - TODO: Complete the non-deb docs.
+    - DONE: Complete the non-deb docs.
     - DONE: Decide if package should be called jupyterhub or jupyterhub4family -> decided to jupyterhub4family as it is not jupyterhub it is a software appliance for a dedicated purpose.
     - DONE: move service-bootstrap away from deb-package installations success path.
 - Release 1.0.0: